Guide: The Sangre de Cristo Range Traverse

 Solitude

 It’s not out of the ordinary to travel this route without seeing another person for days.
-This can be attractive to some and repellent to others.
+This can be attractive to some and a turn off to others.
 But you will not be able to count on the kindness of strangers to bail you out of a sticky situation.
 Practice self-reliance.
 Although most completions of the full Sangre de Cristo Range Traverse have been done solo, going with a partner (or two!) will ultimately make for a much safer trip.

 Places where solitude is less likely are around the most popular 14er Peaks: the Crestone group and the Blanca group.